Known4225/Logic-Gates-OpenGL/README.md

 * The P key also attempts to fix any rifts between wire rendering and internal processing.
 Think of it like pressing Ctrl + L in gdb tui

 ### Personal Feature Request:
+ - Make it so when you drag a wire from a powered component the wire is the powered colour (should be easy)
  - Grid mode
  - Grouped units "summonable" (without having to save and add file)
  - Multiple tabs